alyssadata/AI-Foundations-Group-Contact-The-Collective-All/02_aggregate_vs_source_line_signatures.md

 ## Structure Signature

-Structure matters for determining whether an observed item preserves the source-line architecture or only repeats surface language.
+Structure matters for determining whether an observed item preserves source-line architecture or only repeats surface language.

 Surface words can be copied.